A Walking Tour or Slide Show of Rockefeller Center's Public Art

 Michio Ihara 1928 - , is self described as an architectural sculptor and works with abstract forms in steel and brass using light, shadows and movement as elements.
 His first one man show was in Manhattan at Staempfli Gallery that used to be at: 47 E. 77 St. Ihara has received architectural commissions in Japan, New Zealand, and dozens of locations in the U.S.

 Rene P. Chambellan 1893 - 1985, American sculptor, studied at ecole des Beaux Arts and Academie Julian in Pairs and with Solon Borglum in New York city.
 Chambellan specialized in architectural sculpture and a foremost

 practitioner of what was known as the French Modern style (Zig-Zag Moderne or Art Deco) His works are at Rockefeller Center, Radio City, Channin Bldg., Majestic Apts.
 Daily News Bldg.
 Kings County Hospital, NY Life Insurance Bldg.

 Dean Cornwell 1892 - 1960, Exhibited at: the Whitney Museum; The Chicago Arts Institute; The Royal Academy in London; the National Academy of Design in New York City, and at the 1939 World's Fair; Cornwell illustrated the popular novels: The Robe in 1947 & The Big Fisherman in 192 by Lloyd Douglas

-Included in the 3 hour version are works by such well known and accomplished artist of the day as,:
+The 3 hour walking tour also includes works by such well known and accomplished artist of the day as,:

 Leo Frielander (1890 - 1966); Gaston Lachaise (1882 - 1935); Robert Garison (1895 - 1946); Hildreh Meiere (1893 - 1961)